-Visithra Chetty never expected to be the one stop wedding planner until it all happened!
-With the wide array of specific needs for each wedding Chetty offers you a one-stop shop for all your wedding needs and flawless execution to boot.
+With the wide array of specific needs for each wedding our wedding planner offers you a one-stop shop for all your wedding needs and flawless execution to boot.
 She commits her time loyally to ensuring that the couples personal style comes shining through.
 Indian weddings are elaborate and vibrant; typically consisting of several functions.
 That is why she found her passion to assist with absolutely all wedding planning services, venues and locations, decorations and themes, photography, videography, honeymoons as well as planning your wedding budget leaving nothing to chance.

-Chetty has this to share with us, “One of the most fun parts of wedding planning is making a wedding personal.
+“One of the most fun parts of wedding planning is making a wedding personal.
 I love when brides and grooms incorporate bits of their cultures into their wedding, making the event a truly unique experience that epitomizes the backgrounds, cultures and ethnicities of the couple and their families.”
-With her background in event planning she saw a need for specialist wedding needs for the Indian community.
+With our background in event planning, we saw a need for specialist wedding planner who caters for the Indian community.

 As we all know an Indian wedding is just not walk down the aisle and round the fire.
 From the bride-to-be it’s the sometime customary trip to India to seek your perfect wedding attire, jewellery and sometimes the husband too.
 Then you have the wedding cards, flowers, date assignment by priests, bachelorette party, wedding registry and so many other pre-wedding events.
 Let us not forget about the Mehndi night or the South Indian version of Nelengu.
 Now the “nelengu” that is done is the cleansing ceremony a day prior to the wedding.
 This is done separately at the brides and grooms’ house.
 Usually 2 Nelengu’s are done after getting the appropriate times from the priest.
 The first one is messy and the second one is done more elegantly.

-Chetty who has a flowing list of wedding bookings even brides based in Johannesburg who have opted to host their weddings in Durban or Cape Town handles these tasks with ease ensuring her clients are always in the loop and keeps everyone calm whilst she manages all their wedding requirements.
+Our planners who have a flowing list of wedding bookings even brides based in Johannesburg who have opted to host their weddings in Durban or Cape Town – handles these tasks with ease ensuring clients are always in the loop and keeps everyone calm whilst we manages all their wedding requirements.

 How to contact our wedding planning department